Clavaria fumosa: Distribution

 Clavaria fumosa is a common species in Britain and Ireland and is also widely distributed mainland Europe and also from North America.

 Habitat and biology

 Clavaria fumosa is a saprobic fungus which grows on the soil among unimproved grassland and in leaf litter along the edges of woodland, it is less common in dense woodland.
 This species is normally found in clusters and solitary specimens are rare.
 In Britain and Ireland the fruiting bodies appear from June to November.

 Edibility

-Clavaria fumosa is said to be edible, but as a relatively scarce and small species then their collection for culinary uses is not thought to be worthwhile.
+The species is said to be edible, but as a relatively scarce and small species then their collection for culinary uses is not thought to be worthwhile.
 Others consider it to be inedible.